khiner/CrosswordFiller/README.md

 I downloaded and opened it on my 2023 MacBook Air, and it ran!
 Since it's Java, I'm guessing it runs on other computers, too :)

-I'm pretty sure I never put the source code online (looks like my first GH commit was almost a year later in [Dec 2011](https://github.com/khiner/AI-Challenge-2011/commit/9cd23268070eceb859ce34083a6f6ae25e9c7ac7)), but here are my vague recollections from over 13 years ago:
+I'm pretty sure I never put the source code online (looks like my first GH commit was almost a year later in [Dec 2011](https://github.com/khiner/AI-Challenge-2011/commit/9cd23268070eceb859ce34083a6f6ae25e9c7ac7)), but [David Walton](https://github.com/diggernet) used the [Enhanced Class Decompiler](https://marketplace.eclipse.org/content/enhanced-class-decompiler) Eclipse plugin, configured to use the Procyon decompiler, to recover something similar to the original source.
+(Thanks, David!)

+Here are my vague recollections from over 13 years ago:
 * It uses [beam search](https://en.wikipedia.org/wiki/Beam_search).
 * Written in Java.
 Looking at [the releases](https://www.java.com/releases/), version 6 was the latest at the time.
 * UI is Java Swing